Overv/TheWitnessSolver/README.md

 - Each node with a black hexagon must be visited
 - Each area enclosed by the path and the edge of the grid may not contain cells with both white and black squares
+- Enclosed areas must have the exact same area as the sum of areas of all tetris blocks contained within (which may be `0`)

+There are also some rules that are not relevant to puzzles found in the original game, but are relevant to this solver's implementation:

+- White/black segregation cells are considered regular cells for solving the tetris block placement
+- Tetris block cells are considered uncolored cells for white/black segregation

 To do
 -----

-- Find the simplest solution (least amount of turns)
-- Solve puzzles with tetris blocks (static and with rotation)
+- Solve puzzles with tetris blocks that can be rotated
 - Solve other puzzles